aws/aws-encryption-sdk-python/README.rst

        $ pip install "aws-encryption-sdk[MPL]"

 The `[MPL]` suffix also installs the `AWS Cryptographic Material Providers Library (MPL)`_.
-This is a library that contains interfaces for encrypting and decrypting your data.
+This is a library that contains constructs for encrypting and decrypting your data.
 We highly recommend installing the MPL.
 However, if you do not wish to install the MPL, omit the `[MPL]` suffix.